-In terms of cost considerations, cost allocations for elections are proportionally distributed based on two key factors: The number of registered voters within each entity's jurisdiction, and the number of entities participating in the given election.
+In terms of cost considerations, cost allocations for elections are proportionally distributed based on two key factors: the number of registered voters within each entity's jurisdiction, and the number of entities participating in the given election.
 Generally, odd-numbered year General District Elections have higher costs for Cities,

 Schools, and Special Districts because contests scheduled for these elections are borne fully by each entity, and the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
 Even-numbered year Statewide General Elections include federal, state, and county contests whose costs are borne solely by the County, and these elections constitute a substantial portion of the total cost for Statewide General Elections.
-When Cities, Schools, and Special Districts participate in Statewide General Elections, they accordingly benefit from a lesser portion of the total costs as a result of the County payment for federal, state, and county contests.
+When Cities, Schools, and Special Districts participate in Statewide General Elections, they accordingly benefit from a lesser portion of the total costs as a result of the county payment for federal, state, and county contests.

-Granada Community Services District spent \$9,190.37 in the November 2013 General District Election.
-The cost per registered voter was \$2.10.
-Granada Community Services District has not recently held an election in an even numbered year.
-The closest special district by number of registered voters is the Coastside Fire Protection District which has nearly three times as many registered voters.
-Coastside Fire Protection District held a special recall election in consolidation with the November 2014 Statewide Election and spent \$20,573.85.
-The cost per registered voter was \$1.45.
-With 4,386 registered voters in the Granada Community Services District, the estimated cost of an even-numbered year election in that district would be approximately \$6,359 at \$1.45 per registered voter.
-The difference between these two costs (around \$2,800, or a 31% reduction) represents the approximate savings the Granada Community Services District may realize by changing from participating in General District Elections to Statewide General Elections.
+The Midcoast Community Council spent \$15,464.89 for the November 2013 General District Election on their Board contest.
+The cost per registered voter was \$2.08.
+The Midcoast Community Council has not recently held an election in an even-numbered year Statewide General Election.
+The closest special district by number of registered voters is the Coastside Fire Protection District, which has nearly twice the number of registered voters (although election costs are not solely tied to the number of voters).
+The Coastside Fire Protection District held a special recall election in consolidation with the November 2014 Statewide General Election and spent \$20,573.85.
+The cost per registered voter for that election was \$1.45.
+Given the relative costs per registered voter, it appears that the Midcoast Community Council would experience savings if they change from participating in General District Elections to Statewide General Elections, and the savings may be in the general realm of \$4,700 per election, although this is just an estimate.

 However, there is one complicating factor to this analysis.
 Assembly Bill 2028 authorized San Mateo County to conduct a series of all-mailed ballot pilot elections through December 31, 2017, for local and special district elections (but not for the Statewide General Election in 2016).
 If the jurisdictions having an election in November 2015 or November 2017 agree to participate in the pilot program, those local jurisdictions will likely realize estimated cost savings of one-third to one-half in total costs compared to typical General District Elections.
-The savings from the pilot all-mailed ballot program, if it occurs, may exceed the savings the Granada Community Services District would enjoy by changing to Statewide General Elections during this period.
-But due to the limited duration of the pilot program authorization and the fact that it is uncertain whether the jurisdictions having elections in November 2015 or November 2017 will decide to authorize the all-mailed ballot pilot election to occur, a move to Statewide General Elections is at least likely to reduce the cost of elections for the Granada Community Services District compared to the cost of past General District Elections.
+The savings from the pilot all-mailed ballot program, if it occurs, may exceed the savings the Midcoast Community Council would enjoy by changing to Statewide General Elections during this period.
+But due to the limited duration of the pilot program authorization and the fact that it is uncertain whether the jurisdictions having elections in November 2015 or November 2017 will decide to authorize the all-mailed ballot pilot election to occur, a move to Statewide General Elections is at least likely to reduce the cost of elections for the Midcoast Community Council compared to the cost of past General District Elections.